SNOMED-Documents/snomed-editorial-guide/general-naming-conventions.md

 This concept references the body structure hierarchy in the finding site of 89837001 |Urinary bladder structure (body structure)| and uses "urinary bladder" in the FSN and PT.

+The term _bladder_ must be include _urinary_ to distinguish from gallbladder in order to aid in translation. _Urinary bladder_ must be used in both the fully specified name and preferred term.

 The descriptions should be context neutral for these foundation hierarchies.
 Where context is explicit for a disease or procedure, the preferred term from foundation hierarchies can be used instead.
 For example, procedure _CT of abdomen_ indicates that the context of CT imaging is cross-sectional.
 The procedure site should be modeled with the cross-sectional abdomen.
 However, it is not necessary to change 'Computed tomography of abdomen (procedure)' to 'Computed tomography of cross-sectional abdomen (procedure)'.
 It is the same reason for the preferred term 'CT of abdomen'.

 ### Exceptions